MoustacheOff/AppleSilicon-Minecraft-Shaders/README.md

 Most versions of Chocapic13' Shaders will not work on M1 Macs.
 However, V7.x works (Toaster, High, Ultra, and Extreme are not functional).
 It gets 80-120 FPS on Medium version.

+## I just saw this repo that claims to provide "M1-optimized" shaders: https://github.com/mhossein1384/Multimc-Optifine-1.18/releases, you should try it.

 ### Contact me:

 #### Discord: Moustache#0001